kescardoso/yinnsound/README.md

 They need a well explained presentation, in form of an online webpage, that lays out all the important details on how / where / when they can achieve their goals and what they will get as a result if they sign up to our program.
 They also expect to have easy access to registration and online payment options, as well as easy contact to inquire about the program if they are unsure or need assistance making a decision.

-### 3. How YIN & SOUND IN THE SOUTH will help clients achieve their goals
+### 3. How this project will help clients achieve their goals

 - This website is completely responsive; it has been carefully optimized and tested for all devices: mobile, tablet and desktop.
 - This website is a user-friendly, one scrolling page with a top-fixed navbar, presenting wide space with text, images, videos and grids to help and guide clients into finding the information they are looking for.